-One metric in particular stood out in favor of Louisville, where 100% of Low Income Housing Tax Credit units are within 1⁄2 mile of transit (visit https://alltransit.cnt.org to view this metric and others).
-Despite this positive result, there remain significant opportunities for TARC to enhance its service to the community.
+One metric in particular stood out in favor of Louisville, where 100 percent of Low Income Housing Tax Credit units are within 1⁄2 mile of transit (visit https://alltransit.cnt.org to view this metric and others).
+Despite this positive result, Louisville can improve its status by increasing the number of commuters that use transit and generally increasing service throughout.